OUIsolutions/VibeScript/llm_docs/native_api.md

 print(exist)
 ```

-## Getting Flags by index Consider only the first
+#### Getting Flags by index Consider only the first
-Considerring only first arg of flag, can make your conde more solid, and
-easy to read:
+Considering only the first arg of a flag can make your code more solid and easy to read:
 ```lua
 ---@type Argv